E-TRocketry/TARC/README.md

 # TARC
 ## Official Repository of TARC team based in American High School
-## This repository contains RocketPy Simulation + STL files
+### This repository contains code for Prototypes, Competition, and Simulation Rockets